nlx-group/LX-WordNetBrowser/README.md

 More configuration coming soon, for the mean time this is strictly a development configuration.
 ## Run

 To run the server, make sure to have your working directory inside your project folder.
-To start the server, run the following command ```python manage.py runserver```.
+To start the server, run the following command ```python manage.py runserver IP:PORT```.

 Forthcoming: Integration with Apache web server for a production grade configuration.